ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 -   SPP will allow provisioning the disaster recovery environment at the lowest possible compute configuration.
 At the time of the DR event, the LPARs are rehydrated from the reserved compute capacity.

 -   SPP cost optimization by paying for compute capacity when needed.
 Please note SPP only reserves compute capacity, not the memory.
-More about SPP can be found here <https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-SPP> and here Managing shared processor pools <https://www.ibm.com/docs/en/power9?topic=systems-managing-shared-processor-pools>
+More about SPP can be found [here] (/docs/power-iaas?topic=power-iaas-manage-SPP) and in [Managing shared processor pools](/docs/en/power9?topic=systems-managing-shared-processor-pools)